All Episodes

 I'm proud of it.

-It may be who I am today.
+It made me who I am today.

-Yeah, I mean, look, we now states at least now have the ability to get the waiver to get out from under those Obamacare regulations that every health care policy expert will tell you are driving up premiums.
+Yeah, I mean, look, we now, states at least now have the ability to get the waiver to get out from under those Obamacare regulations that every health care policy expert will tell you are driving up premiums.

 So if we don't have, if we don't have the votes, and unfortunately we don't, to fully repeal it and get rid of all the Obamacare regulations, if we can't do it, at least let's give states the ability to do so.

-That's what we told the voters we're gonna do, that's what they sent us here to do.
+That's what we told the voters we're going to do.

-But if we don't have the votes for that, we're willing to take this because at least we know some states will get to that point where they can get out from underneath Obamacare.
+But if we don't have votes for that, we're willing to take this because at least we know some states will get to that point where they can get out from underneath Obamacare.

-I don't think that's where we're supporting it.
+I don't think we're supporting it.

-Listen, I I appreciate how you got here, because I know the process I was I was staying look, you guys probably hate me because I'm so annoying.
+Listen, I appreciate how you got here because I know the process.

 I was calling you guys day and night.